origin-1/eslint-plugin/readme.md

 settings `["error", { anonymous: "always", named: "never", asyncArrow: "always" }]`.
 The main difference lies in the way line breaks are treated.
-While the predefined rule `space-before-function-paren` considers line breaks as regular spacing characters, and disallows them before the opening parenthesis in a named function definition, the fasttime rule `nice-space-before-function-paren` always allows newlines, also when they are surrounded by regular whitespaces.
+While the predefined rule `space-before-function-paren` considers line breaks as regular spacing characters, and disallows them before the opening parenthesis in a regular named function definition, the fasttime rule `nice-space-before-function-paren` always allows newlines, also when they are surrounded by regular whitespaces.

 Examples of **incorrect** code for this rule: